TypeStrong/ts-loader/examples/fork-ts-checker-webpack-plugin/README.md

 # Download the npm packages you need (including the type definitions from DefinitelyTyped)
 yarn install

-# Compile the code and serve it up at http://localhost:8080 with hot module reloading activated - just tweak the code in app.tsx to see this
+# Compile the code and serve it up at http://localhost:8080
 yarn start

 # If you'd like to run your tests in watch mode then fire up a separate console and enter this command: